volcano-sh/website/content/en/docs/queue.md

 ## Usage
 ### Weight For Cluster Resource Division - 1
 #### Premise

 * The total amount of CPU resource in Cluster is 4C.
-* Default queue named "default" has already been created by volcano, whose default weight is 1.
+* Default queue named "default" has already been created by Volcano, whose default weight is 1.
 * No running tasks in cluster.

 #### Operation

 1. Under current situation, queue "default" can make use of all CPUs.
 2. Create custom queue named "test" whose weight is 3.
 So resource share for queue "default" changes to 1C and queue "test" is 3C because weight(default) : weight(test) = 1 : 3.
 3. Create PodGroup "p1" and "p2". "p1" enters queue "default" while "p2" enters to queue "test".
 4. Create job "j1" which belongs to "p1" and request 1C.
 5. Create job "j2" which belongs to "p2" and request 3C.
 6. Observe the status of "j1" and "j2".
 They are both running well.

 ### Weight For Cluster Resource Division - 2
 #### Premise

 * The total amount of CPU resource in Cluster is 4C.
-* Default queue named "default" has already been created by volcano, whose default weight is 1.
+* Default queue named "default" has already been created by Volcano, whose default weight is 1.
 * No running tasks in cluster.

 #### Operation

 1. Under current situation, queue "default" can make use of all CPUs.
 2. Create PodGroup "p1" who enters queue "default".
 3. Create job "j1" requesting 1C and job "j2" requesting 3C, who both belongs to "p1".
 They are running wll.